gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 starting with **Downtime**, although we'll have the most to say about the fifth area, which is the most important.

-{% image src="lockdown-iphone/downtime.png" caption="Downtime" alt="locking down an iphone: 'Downtime' controls, used to specify schedules for permitted activity" /%}
+{% image src="lockdown-iphone/downtime.png" caption="Downtime" alt="locking down an iPhone: 'Downtime' controls, used to specify schedules for permitted activity" /%}

 **Downtime** allows you to _enforce a scheduled period_ when your child has no access (or limited access) to their device.
 While not strictly necessary to keep your kids safe,